mlswg/mls-protocol/draft-ietf-mls-protocol.md

 above.

 ~~~~~
-# The largest power of 2 less than n.
+# The exponent of the largest power of 2 less than x.
 Equivalent to:
 #   int(math.floor(math.log(x, 2)))
 def log2(x):
     if x == 0: